Danielle Pavliv, Laura Gottschalk, PhD, and Amanda Chu

 There are six types of artificial sweeteners currently approved by the FDA.

 It makes sense that eating and drinking fewer calories by switching to sugar substitutes should lead to weight loss.
-Yet, a lot of people have heard the rumor that consuming artificial sweeteners— mainly in drinks—can actually cause you to gain weight.
-This idea comes from several studies that found that people who drink diet drinks weigh more than those who don’t .
-However, people who drink diet sodas may be more likely that others to be trying to keep their weight down, or they may indulge themselves by eating more high-calorie foods since they “saved calories” with their diet soda.
+However, there are several studies that found that people who drink diet drinks weigh more than those who don’t .
+People who drink diet sodas, however, may be more likely than others to be trying to keep their weight down, or they may indulge themselves by eating more high-calorie foods since they “saved calories” with their diet soda.

 A better way to study if artificial sweeteners help people lose weight is known as a randomized controlled trial.
 People in the trial are randomly put into groups—one group uses artificial sweeteners while the other group uses sugar.
 Then, the two groups can be compared to see if using sweeteners resulted in a change.
 Randomized controlled trials show modest but significant decreases in weight, BMI, and waist size for people who switched from sugary drinks to artificially sweetened ones .
 These studies support the idea that artificial sweeteners can help you lose weight.

 A 2020 study published in the journal Cell Metabolism by a group of Yale researchers found that the consumption of the common artificial sweetener sucralose (found in Splenda, Zerocal, Sukrana, SucraPlus) in combination with carbohydrates can turn a healthy person into one with high blood sugar.
 While the finding has yet to be replicated in other studies, it still raises new questions about the use of artificial sweeteners and their effects on weight gain as well as overall health.